-In the last few years I’ve appeared in quite a few documentary films in the UK and elsewhere.
-I see it as a very important part of my role in bringing scholarly research to a broad public audience.
+In the last few years I’ve appeared in around twenty documentary films in the UK and elsewhere.
+I see it as a very important part of my role in bringing scholarly research to the wider public.

 ‘King Tut’s Treasure’ (3 episodes) (Blink Films for Channel 5, 2018)

 From the Radio Times: Documentary exploring the thousands of items found with the great Egyptian pharaoh when his tomb was first uncovered, and asking what they might reveal about the life and times in which Tutankhamun lived.
 Howard Carter’s discovery of the Boy King’s tomb in 1922 made headlines across the world, but over the decades since the find, many of the pharaoh’s priceless goods have disappeared into museum basements and archives across Egypt.
 Now, all 5,398 objects are being reunited for the first time since their discovery.

 Ancient Mysteries: ‘King Tut’s Tomb: The Hidden Chamber’ and ‘Lost City of the Pharaohs’ (Blink Films for Channel 5, 2016)